galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 # Introduction

 This page explains how to perform discovery of low frequency variants from duplex sequencing data.
-As an example we use the *ABL1* dataset published by [Schmitt and colleagues](https://www.ncbi.nlm.nih.gov/pubmed/25849638) (SRA accession [SRR1799908](https://www.ncbi.nlm.nih.gov/sra/?term=SRR1799908)).
+As an example we use the *ABL1* dataset published by {% cite Schmitt2015 %} (SRA accession [SRR1799908](https://www.ncbi.nlm.nih.gov/sra/?term=SRR1799908)).

 > ### Agenda
 >